mattermost/mattermost-plugin-community/README.md

 4. Create a personal access token for your GitHub account [here](https://github.com/settings/tokens).
 This is required because GitHub has a low rate limit for unauthenticated API requests.
 You do not need to specify a scope for your token.

 ## Usage
-Use `/community changelog mattermost [year-month]` to fetch data and summarize it in a post, e.g. `Run /community changelog mattermost 2024-01`.
+Use `/community changelog mattermost [year-month]` to fetch data and summarize it in a post, e.g. `/community changelog mattermost 2024-01`.

 ## Screenshots
 ![Fetching data](images/fetching.png)